federicofernan/jsProjects/README.md

-2- Budgety: This Project is an App to track a budget with incomes and expenses.\n
+2- Budgety: This Project is an App to track a budget with incomes and expenses.